 If you would like to purchase anything you see, talk more about it or discuss shipping or billing details, please click here or on "Contact Me" in the navigation bar.
 Enjoy looking!
 If none are posted as available, please check back for more soon, or contact me to see what I may have in stock not pictured.

 Currently Available: 8" Line Chef in AEB-L and Warwood.
+NOW SOLD.

 This is the prototype for the 8” chef in my new group of “line chef” knives.

 It's built stripped down and simple, in terms of design and materials, yet it compromises nothing in performance.
 I think of it as the “naked bike” or “street fighter” of the kitchen knife world, all business in a primer paint job.
 I built it in an effort to offer a relatively affordable working knife for pros and home cooks alike, with an eye to low maintenance.

 The spine and heel are fully rounded for comfort.
 The blade has a long distal taper, terminating in a fine point, and the heel is very tall for ample knuckle clearance as well as the ability to pick a lot of food up from the cutting board.
 The ricasso is very minimal, serving merely as a visual terminus for the grind; I'm not big on ricassi in general and I don't see the function on a kitchen knife.